Young, No. 1 Alabama escape Texas on late FG 20-19

 THE TAKEAWAY

 Alabama: The Tide was all out of sorts.
 Eleven first-half penalties and dropped passes showed a level of sloppy play seldom seen by Saban teams.
-Last season’s Bronco Nagurski Award winner Will Anderson struggled to make plays against an inexperience Texas offensive line.
+Last season’s Bronko Nagurski Award winner Will Anderson struggled to make plays against an inexperienced Texas offensive line that started two freshmen.

-Texas: The Longhorns let a huge win get away.
-Now they also have questions at quarterback if Ewers is out for an extended period.
-He was electric early against the Tide and had already passed for 134 yards in the first quarter before he was hurt when linebacker Dallas Turner drove him into the ground.
+Texas: Texas looks reborn on defense.
+Sarkisian hired defensive guru and former TCU head coach Gary Patterson as a special assistant last spring.
+But Texas now has new questions at quarterback if Ewers is out for an extended period.
+He was electric early against the Tide and had already passed for 134 yards in the first quarter before he was hurt.
+Card, who lost the starting job after two games last season, finished 14-of-22 passing for 158 yards.

 UP NEXT